karthikshetty03/MPStream/README.md

 ## Phase-1: Virtual Network using mininet, MPTCP and MPQUIC Setups

 <p>
-We designed a virtual network suing a python script with the help of mininet library.
+We designed a virtual network using a python script with the help of mininet library.
 It has two hosts connected through a router
 </p>

 <br/>